ExxML/UBC-Course-Sniper/README.md

 # UBC Single Term Course Sniper

-UBC Course Sniper is a Python script for Windows that automates the process of registering for courses through a Saved Schedule on UBC Workday.
+UBC Single Term Course Sniper is a Python script for Windows that automates the process of registering for courses through a Saved Schedule on UBC Workday.
 It allows users to specify a target time and automatically clicks the registration buttons at that time with millisecond precision.

 ## Demo